-We are a group of around 50 volunteers who operate anonymously nationwide, assisting people who find themselves in dire financial need.
+We are a small group of individuals who operate anonymously nationwide, assisting people who find themselves in dire financial need.
 All of us at TBF are volunteers so we are able to run with zero overheads.
-Many of us have direct personal experience of the sort of problems our clients face and therefore we understand the issues.
+Many of us have direct personal experience with the sort of problems our clients face and therefore we understand the issues.
 We only accept referrals through official organisations or where one of our volunteers has personal knowledge of the potential client’s situation.
 We do not accept direct applications from individuals.
 We like to think that we’re quite a nice bunch and we love to help whenever we can by offering a crumb of hope.

 What we do

 We provide small, one-off gifts with no strings attached to people who find themselves in dire financial need.
-Since we are a very small operation relying solely on public donations, our funds are limited and our gifts are usually quite small; around £30-£100 many of which relate to cases of food and fuel poverty.
-We of course do sometimes help in other ways and examples of our work can be found on our blog at www.biscuitfund.org if you’re unsure of whether you should refer a particular case to us.
+Since we are a very small operation relying solely on public donations, our funds are limited and our gifts are usually quite small; around £30-£50 for cases relating to food and fuel poverty only.
+Examples of our work can be found on our blog at www.biscuitfund.org if you’re unsure of whether you should refer a particular case to us.

 Anyone working in a social, advisory or healthcare organisation is welcome to refer to us.
 We need to be able to verify that your organisation is genuine and that you properly represent them.
 As an example, we have worked with benefits advisory agencies, local housing teams, homeless outreach charities and similar.
 If you have any queries as to whether you are eligible to refer to us please don’t hesitate to get in touch at email@example.com and we’ll be happy to advise you.

 How to refer a potential client to The Biscuit Fund